Palomar Observatory: POSS-II

 The Second Palomar Observatory Sky Survey (POSS II, sometimes Second Palomar Sky Survey) was performed in the 1980s and 1990s and made use of better, faster films and an upgraded telescope.
 The Oschin Schmidt was upgraded with an achromatic corrector and provisions for autoguiding.
 Images were recorded in three wavelengths: blue (IIIaJ.
 480 nm), red (IIIaF, 650 nm), and near-infrared (IVN, 850 nm) plates.
-Observers on POSS II included C. Brewer, D. Griffiths, W. McKinley, J. Dave Mendenhall, K. Rykoski, Jeffrey L. Phinney, and Jean Mueller (who discovered over 100 supernovae by comparing the POSS I and POSS II plates).
+Observers on POSS II included Cynthia Killin Brewer, D. Griffiths, W. McKinley, J. Dave Mendenhall, K. Rykoski, Jeffrey L. Phinney, and Jean Mueller (who discovered over 100 supernovae by comparing the POSS I and POSS II plates).
 Mueller also discovered several comets and minor planets during the course of POSS II, and the bright Comet Wilson 1986 was discovered by then-graduate-student C. Wilson early in the survey.

-Until the completion of the Two Micron All Sky Survey (2MASS), POSS II was the most extensive wide-field sky survey.
-When completed, the Sloan Digital Sky Survey will surpass POSS I and POSS II in depth, although the POSS covers almost 2.5 times more area on the sky.
+Prior to the completion of the Two Micron All Sky Survey (2MASS) and Sloan Digital Sky Survey (SDSS) made possible by the 2000s development of charge-coupled device cameras replacing photographic plates, POSS II was the most comprehensive wide-field sky survey.
+While modern projects such as the Zwicky Transient Facility and ATLAS observe the entire celestial sphere every several days, both POSS surveys still serve as a valuable historical record for precovery and orbital characterization of asteroids and trans-Neptunian objects.

 POSS II also exists in digitized form (that is, the photographic plates were scanned) as part of the Digitized Sky Survey (DSS).